daniel-beet/acme.sh.wiki-clone/deployhooks.md

 name provided on the acme.sh --deploy command line is used.

 **DEPLOY_SSH_KEYFILE**
-Target filename for the private key issued by LetsEncrypt.
+Target path and filename _on the remote server_ for the private key issued by LetsEncrypt.

 **DEPLOY_SSH_CERTFILE**
-Target filename for the certificate issued by LetsEncrypt.
+Target path and filename _on the remote server_ for the certificate issued by LetsEncrypt.
 If this is the same as the previous filename (for keyfile) then it is appended to the same file.

 **DEPLOY_SSH_CAFILE**
-Target filename for the CA intermediate certificate issued by LetsEncrypt.
+Target path and filename _on the remote server_ for the CA intermediate certificate issued by LetsEncrypt.
 If this is the same as a previous filename (for keyfile or certfile) then it is appended to the same file.

 **DEPLOY_SSH_FULLCHAIN**
-Target filename for the fullchain certificate issued by LetsEncrypt.
+Target path and filename _on the remote server_ for the fullchain certificate issued by LetsEncrypt.
 If this is the same as a previous filename (for keyfile, certfile or cafile) then it is appended to the same file.